On This Page

 - Rules containing overriding objects or overriding groups will not be automatically copied to a new policy, avoiding the possibility of an incorrect suggestion.
 Instead Designer will provide a manual change suggestion for the overriding object which can be implemented by the handler.

-When you configure the Clone Server Policy field in a workflow step, the Field display name and Tooltip text are the same for every step that the field is added to.
+When you configure the Clone Network Object Policy field in a workflow step, the Field display name and Tooltip text are the same for every step that the field is added to.
 All other settings apply only to the current step:

 - Read-only - The handler of this step can view the contents but not edit values of the field.